Item No. :SARP471

 Size :H:106mm φ:110mm

-*Good condition with no noticeable damage.
+In good condition with no noticeable damage.

 ELEPHANT offers gift wrapping using our original "HOW TO WRAP_" wrapping paper.
 Please use this service for gifts to friends, acquaintances, and family.